bitfocus/companion-module-studiocoast-vmix/README.md

 **v1.2.2**
 * Added MultiViewOverlay Commands for setting and toggeling an overlay on/off
 * Added SetMultiViewOverlay Command for setting an Input on a MultiviewOverlay Layer
+* Added VirtualSet Command for Zooming in to one of the four Selected Preset
+* (note there is no preset or feedback for these commands!)

 **v1.2.1**
 * Added feedback and instance variables for bus and input volume